acse-aa3019/acse-aa3019.github.io/_teaching/2022-bsc-thesis.md

 location: "London, UK"
 ---

 This project was conducted as part of my final year project in my undergraduate BSc course.
+It used deep learning (DL) alongside molecular dynamics (MD) to help analyse for a more accurate model to distinguish between various phases of water and ice in quasi-liquid layers (QLLs).

 Abstract
 ========